swarmstack/swarmstack/README.md

 ```
 # ansible-playbook -i clusters/swarmstack playbooks/docker.yml -k
 ```
-* _optional, use this if you haven't already brought up a Docker swarm, can be re-run as nodes are added later._
+* _optional, use this if you haven't already brought up a Docker swarm, or just need to add additional nodes to a new or existing cluster.
+This playbook will also update all yum packages on each node when run, and will reboot each host as kernels are updated._
 ```
 # ansible-playbook -i clusters/swarmstack playbooks/etcd.yml -k
 ```
 * _optional: used by Portworx to store storage cluster metadata in a highly-available manner.
-Only 3 nodes need to be defined to run etcd._
+Only 3 nodes need to be defined to run etcd, and you'll probably just need to run this playbook once to establish the initial etcd cluster (which can be used by multiple Portworx clusters)._
 ```
 # ansible-playbook -i clusters/swarmstack playbooks/portworx.yml -k
 ```
-* _optional, but if you are instead bringing your own persistent storage be sure to update the pxd driver in [docker-compose.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose.yml).
+* _optional, installs Portworx in groups of 3 nodes each.
+If you are instead bringing your own persistent storage, be sure to update the pxd driver in [docker-compose.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose.yml).
 Add new groups of 3 hosts later as your cluster grows._
 ```
 # ansible-playbook -i clusters/swarmstack playbooks/swarmstack.yml -k
 ```